 Backing up your computer not only frees up storage on your device so it can perform faster, but also provides peace of mind knowing that your files are safe, and better yet recoverable.
 If your computer were to crash and lose any of its precious contents, you can use a saved backup to restore your computer to a previous date.
 You no longer have to worry about a crash or ransomware wreaking havoc on your computer, when you know your files are stored elsewhere, just in case!

 The best defense against Ransomware

 Backing up your files is the best defense against ransomware!
 When it comes to computer viruses, ransomware is one of the scariest.
 Ransomware poses a potentially devastating threat to both companies and individual users alike.
 It holds your computer and its data hostage until you pay the ransom to unlock your files.
 Simply removing the virus is not a solution, as your personal files will remain encrypted without the password/code.
-Often these ransom messages will appear to come from the police, the FBI, or other reputable sources, but none of these bodies would ever lock up a PC and encrypt your files.
+Often these ransom messages will appear to come from the police, the FBI, or other reputable sources, but none of these bodies would ever lock up a computer and encrypt your files.

 FixMeTip: You can use the FixMeStick to remove ransomware, but your files will still be encrypted!
 This is why it’s so important to make sure you have a recent backup.